- Budget announcement: what’s new for employers?

 What else is changing?

-Other significant announcements include:
+Other significant announcements for employers include:

 - Private schools will start to pay VAT